 Collaborating companies may, at their own request, be regarded as one single taxable entity and form a VAT group provided that at least 85 per cent of the capital in each company is owned by one or more of the collaborating companies.
 VAT should not be calculated on transfer of goods and services between the VAT group registered companies, as this is not considered as a supply for VAT purposes.
 All companies within the VAT group are jointly and severally liable for the payment of VAT.

 It is also possible to opt for a voluntary VAT registration with respect to lease of real estate for use in a VAT-liable business by the lessee.

 VAT reporting and filing

-VAT-registered businesses are required to file VAT returns (normally bi-monthly) to the tax office.
-The deadline for filing VAT returns as well as payment of the respective VAT is 1 month and 10 days after expiry of the reporting period.
+VAT-registered businesses are required to file VAT returns (normally bimonthly) to the tax office.
+The deadline for filing VAT returns as well as payment of the respective VAT is one month and 10 days after expiry of the reporting period.